A solution space for a system of null-state partial differential equations 1: Summary

 In this article, we study a solution space for the system of PDEs (\ref{nullstate}, \ref{wardid}) with $\kappa\in(0,8)$ the Schramm-L\"owner evolution (SLE$_\kappa$) parameter.
 These PDEs govern multiple-SLE$_{\kappa}$ partition functions and CFT $2N$-point correlation functions of one-leg boundary operators (\ref{onelegcorr}).
 In fact, systems (\ref{nullstate}) and (\ref{wardid}) are respectively the conformal field theory (CFT) null-state conditions and conformal Ward identities for these correlation functions.
 Roughly speaking, such correlation functions are partition functions for continuum limits of statistical cluster or loop models such as percolation, or more generally the Potts models and O$(n)$ models, in polygons and at the statistical mechanical critical point.
 These partition functions exclusively sum over side-alternating free/fixed boundary condition events.

-Focusing on the space $\mathcal{S}_N$ of solutions for this system that grow no faster than a power law (\ref{powerlaw}), we use techniques of analysis and linear algebra to establish various facts about solutions in this space.
+Focusing on the space $\mathcal{S}_N$ of solutions for this system that grow no faster than a power law (\ref{powerlaw}), we use techniques of analysis and linear algebra to rigorously establish various facts about solutions in this space.
+Although this system (\ref{nullstate}, \ref{wardid}) arises in CFT in a way that is typically non-rigorous, our treatment of this system here and in \cite{florkleb2,florkleb3,florkleb4} is completely rigorous.
 In section \ref{boundary behavior}, we prove three lemmas showing that the behavior of any such solution $F(\boldsymbol{x})$ as $x_{i+1}\rightarrow x_i$ is consistent with the formalism of the CFT operator product expansion (OPE), which is generally assumed to be valid in the physics literature.
 In lemma \ref{boundedlem}, we state that any solution $F(\boldsymbol{x})$ is $O((x_{i+1}-x_i)^{1-6/\kappa})$ as we bring together (only) two adjacent coordinates $x_i$ and $x_{i+1}$ of the point $\boldsymbol{x}$.
 Lemmas \ref{limitlem} and \ref{SN-1lem} strengthen this result by proving, respectively, that the limit of $(x_{i+1}-x_i)^{6/\kappa-1}F(\boldsymbol{x})$ as $x_{i+1} \to x_i$ exists and is an element of $\mathcal{S}_{N-1}$.
 Next, in sections \ref{dualspace} and \ref{upperbound}, we prove that $\dim\mathcal{S}_N\leq C_N$, where $C_N$ is the $N$th Catalan number (\ref{catalan}), by explicitly constructing $C_N$ elements of the dual space $\mathcal{S}_N^*$ (definition \ref{cslsdefn}) and using them as components of a linear injective map $v$ that embeds $\mathcal{S}_N$ into $\mathbb{R}^{C_N}$ (lemma \ref{dimupperboundlem}).
 We stress that our results are completely rigorous, in spite of our occasional asides to matters in CFT that relate to critical lattice models.